 (a) Helen should call Sally and tell her that she’s sorry and ask what she can do to correct things between them;

 (b) She should do nothing since it did not cause any damage to Sally;

-(c) Helen should make a list of what she did wrong and how it may have hurt Sally.
+(c) Helen should list what she did wrong and how it may have hurt Sally.
 Then she should apologize to Sally for her actions and ask for forgiveness;

 (d) She should seek out the help of a hypnotist;